Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Why may specialization help?

 \end{definition} We assume that the neighborhood in feature space is contained within a slightly larger neighborhood in concept space, i.e., $\smash{B_{\xstar}^\Psi(r) \subseteq B_{\xstar}^\Phi(r + \delta)}$.
 For example, by the classical Johnson-Lindenstrauss lemma~\citep{johnson1984extensions,vershynin2018high} this assumption is satisfied with high probability for $\smash{\delta \le O(\sqrt{\log(N) / d_2})}$ if the lower-dimensional feature map $\Psi(x)$ is a random projection of $\Phi(x)$ and $\mathrm{sim}$ measures angles.\looseness=-1

 \paragraph{{Hypothesis 2:} Neighborhoods are supported by few concepts.}

 In \cref{sec:validation}, we have made the surprising observation that the neighborhood of a test point $\xstar$ is explained by only a few active concepts~(cf.~\textbf{O2}).
 Based on this, we assume that locally there exists an $\Theta(s)$-sparse concept vector $w_{x^*} \in \R^{d_1}$ that approximates $\langle \Phi(x), \wstar \rangle$ over the test point's neighborhood.
 This assumption may seem unrealistic at first, since the neighborhood of $\xstar$ has $k$ samples and up to $s \cdot k$ active concepts.
-Yet, as we observe empirically in \cref{sec:validation}, TTT learns a $\Theta(s)$-sparse regressor that does well on the entire neighborhood.\looseness=-1
+Yet, as we observe empirically in \cref{sec:validation}, TTT learns a $\Theta(s)$-sparse regressor that does well on the entire neighborhood \rebut{if the neighborhood size is sufficiently small}.\looseness=-1

 \paragraph{{Hypothesis 3}: TTT implicitly regularizes towards sparsity in concept space.}

 Based on \textbf{O3}, we hypothesize that TTT finds sparse solutions in concept space, even without explicit regularization.
 Concretely, we assume that TTT in $\Psi$-space implicitly finds a $\Theta(s)$-sparse solution when mapped to concept space.